Best Times to Visit Boston, USA

 Essential Travel Tips

 Embrace the 'T'!
 Boston's subway system, the 'T', is your best friend for getting around.
 Grab a CharlieCard or CharlieTicket at any station – it's way cheaper than paying cash fares.
-Just be prepared for it to be a bit old-school; sometimes the Red Line can feel like a time warp, but it gets you there!
+For real-time updates and route planning, the MBTA app is surprisingly good, though sometimes a bit quirky like the city itself.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.